 That night I slept for an hour or so and was then wide awake.
 Vietnam.
 What are they doing now?
-I wondered.
-How's Blackie doing with his new handler?
+I wondered how my Sentry Dog, Blackie, was doing with his new handler?
 What post are they on?
 Have they been mortared yet?
-Are there flares - of course there are flares.
+Are there flares--of course there are flares.
 No ... it's day time there now.
-I got dressed, took Jerry's car keys and told him not to wake mom that I was going for a drive.
+I got dressed, took Jerry's car keys and told him not to wake mom, that I was going for a drive.